Best Mattress For Scoliosis

 Your sleeping position and even your mattress play a significant role in how much sleep you are getting.

 1. Sleeping Position

 Keep in mind that your sleeping position does not cause scoliosis or worsen the condition.
 However, a proper position will help alleviate your scoliosis pain.
-Which sleeping position is better depends on your type of scoliosis and the local of the pain.
+Which sleeping position is better depends on your type of scoliosis and the location of the pain.

-Thoracic scoliosis – Your thoracic spine or upper back tends to curve to the right.
+This type of scoliosis occurs when your thoracic spine or upper back tends to curve to the right.

-- Most people who suffer from thoracic scoliosis prefer to sleep on their sides.
-Side sleepers need a more plush surface compared to back sleepers.
-However, a mattress that is too soft might pull your heavier parts down too low, putting more pressure on your joints.
+However, a mattress that is too soft might pull your heavier parts down too much, putting more pressure on your joints.
 A good model has to provide enough support while also cradling the areas where cradling is necessary.

-Lumbar scoliosis – The lumbar area or the lower back of the spine is curved to the left or right.
+Lumbar scoliosis occurs when the lumbar area or the lower back of the spine is curved to the left or right.